Enforce authorization policies

 Confirm the new waypoint proxy is enforcing the updated authorization policy:

-$ # This fails with an RBAC error because we're not using a GET operation
+$ # This fails with an RBAC error because you're not using a GET operation

 $ kubectl exec deploy/curl -- curl -s "http://productpage:9080/productpage" -X DELETE